matsch1/web/content/coding/06_hugo-githubactions-autotranslator/index.md

 ---
-title: "Free Hugo Autotranslator for Github Pages"
+title: "Free Hugo autotranslator for Github Pages"
 date: 2025-06-26
 img: img1.png
 description: "Automatically translate your Hugo website and deploy it to Github Pages"